smartycope/ezregex/README.md

 ## Documentation
 ### Notes and Gotchas
+- When using the re library, functions like search() and sub() don't accept EZRegexMembers as valid regex patterns.
+Be sure to call either .str() or .compile() when passing to those.
+Also, be careful to call the function on the entire pattern: chunk + whitespace.str() is not the same as (chunk isEx+ whitespace).str().
 - The `input` parameter can accept strings, other EZRegexMembers, or entire sequences of EZRegex patterns.
 - A few of these have `greedy` and `possessive` optional parameters.
 They can be useful, but can get complicated.
 Refer to https://docs.python.org/3/library/re.html for details.
-- In future versions, conditionals may change to taking in 2 parameters (the current patter, and their associated condition) instead
+- In future versions, conditionals may change to taking in 2 parameters (the current pattern, and their associated condition) instead
 - In regular Regex, a lot of random things capture groups for no reason.
 I find this annoying.
 All regexes in EZRegex intentionally capture passively, so to capture any groups, use group() or namedGroup().
 - All EZRegexMembers (except for raw) auto-sanitize strings given to them, so there's no need to escape braces or question marks and the like.
 This *does* mean, however, that you cannot pass actual regex strings to any of them, as they'll think you're talking about it literally.
 To include already written regex strings, use raw
-### Positional
-#### These differentiate the *string* starting with a sequence, and a *line* starting with a sequence.
-Do note that the start of the string is also the start of a line
-- stringStartsWith(input)
-- stringEndsWith(input)
-- lineStartsWith(input)
-- lineEndsWith(input)
+- Note that I have camelCase and snake_case versions of each of the functions, because I waver back and forth between which I like better.
+Both versions function identically.
 ### Matching
 - match(input)
     - This is a redundant function.
 You should always be able to use "... + 'stuff'" just as easily as "... + match('stuff')"